dustlang/rust/src/doc/dustc/src/json.md

         {
             /* The file where the span is located.
                Note that this path may not exist.
-For example, if the path points to the standard library, and the rust src is not available in the sysroot, then it may point to a non-existent file.
+For example, if the path points to the standard library, and the dust src is not available in the sysroot, then it may point to a non-existent file.
 Beware that this may also point to the source of an external crate.